32E Civil Engineer

 | Waist or body composition | 20 |

-The field is not special warfare, but it does expect officers who can move around work sites, tolerate field conditions, and stay effective during long recovery or construction days.
+The field is not special warfare, but it does expect officers who can move around work sites for hours, tolerate outdoor field conditions in varying climates, and stay effective during long recovery or construction days.
+Deployed assignments with Prime BEEF and RED HORSE can involve extended physical work in hot or remote environments.
+Officers who arrive at those assignments physically unprepared create problems for their teams.

 Deployment Tempo